RetepV/nTerm2-S-FT231/README.md

 * 640x350, [80x24 + status bar, 80x25, 80x48 + status bar, 80x50], 16 colors, no bluetooth
 * 800x480, [80x24 + status bar, 80x25, 80x48 + status bar, 80x50, 132x24 + status bar, 132x25, 132x48 + status bar, 132x50], 8 colors, no bluetooth

-I do have a font that tries to show something readable when using 132x25 characters on a 640x350 resolution screen, but it's not really something I take serious.
+I do have a font that tries to show something readable when using 132x25 characters on a 640x350 resolution screen.
+It's not really something I take serious, but the font is there and is added quickly enough.
+Maybe it's worth it for some edge cases.
+Or just maybe, I could get a resolution of 800x350?

-Higher resolutions that 800x480 are possible, but simply mean less colors because the ESP32 just does not have enough memory.
+Higher resolutions than 800x480 are possible, but simply mean less colors because the ESP32 just does not have enough memory.
 There seems to be a solution for that, by adding PSRAM.
-But that would mean a hardware redesign, so that will happen in a possible next version (which will then probably be based on an ESP32-S3 too).
+But that would mean a hardware redesign, because there are no pins left to connect a PSRAM.
+I would have to add an I/O expander, either i2c or maybe 1-wire.
+That will only happen in a possible next version, which I will then probably also base on an ESP32-S3 (because it can do both UART and JTAG over USB, and is therefore tremendously much easier to debug).

 25-10-2025